PRIME TIME Family

 Applicants must provide complete, accurate, and reliable contact information for all team members.
 Email addresses and phone numbers provided should be accessible year-round.
 Failure to do so may jeopardize your program grant.
-Final team selection is finalized post-grant our PRIME TIME grant managers.
+Final team selection is finalized by PRIME TIME staff.
 If we are not able to contact team members, they may be replaced post-award.

-If you are recommending a scholar or storyteller who is not already approved and trained as a PRIME TIME team member, ensure they meet role requirements, and fill out the Scholar/Storyteller Application.
-Recommendations for new scholars and storytellers are welcomed; however, final team selection is finalized post-grant our PRIME TIME grant managers.
-Your grant manager will contact the primary contact listed in the application to complete this.
+If you are recommending a Scholar or Storyteller who is not already approved and trained as a PRIME TIME team member, ensure they meet role requirements, and provide their full contact information on the grant application.
+Recommendations for new Scholars and Storytellers are welcomed; however, final team selection is finalized by PRIME TIME staff.
+Your Program Manager will contact the primary contact listed in the application to complete this.

 First-time applicants should allow for planning time between team member training workshops and their chosen program start date.
 First-time team members must complete mandatory training day by the start date of their program.